torchnyu/blog/_drafts/2020-11-03-whats-wrong.md

 allergies, etc. can all play a big role in your grades.
 Take care of them.

+Get enough sleep.
+That alone will determine your performance significantly.

 # Tough Versus Terminal

-If you're reading this because you're struggling with a course, know that you can and will survive.
+If you're reading this because you're struggling with a course, don't worry!
+You can and will survive.
 With some coordination with the professor, hard work and perhaps a little bit of generosity, you'll do just fine in the course.